-Innsbruck is a delightful city.
-Two years later we spent a week there planning to ski the various areas around the valley, but the snow was not kind to us.
+Innsbruck is a lovely city.
+Two years later we spent a week there expecting to ski the various areas around the valley, but the snow was not kind to us.
 That was in the future, however, and on this trip we were happy to relax and explore the city.

 One expedition was with (L-R) Lu Beale, Dot & Jencks Mason, and Jim.
 We went searching for sinfully delectable pastries, preferably served with what Jencks called "gobs of Schlag" or whipped cream.

 I'm happy to report that our expedition was a success.
 We had a delightful time at the Goldener Adler restaurant.
 (The Goldener Adler is now a Best Western hotel.
 Hmmm.)